dominicpalmer/dotfiles/windows/README.md

 ## Summary

-This contains a broad overview of common config and software I add to fresh Windows installs.
+This readme contains an overview of common configuration and software I add to fresh Windows installs.
 Much is ommitted - this readme is dedicated to useful day one changes only.

 Contents: